silverveskilt/code-maps-public/README.md

 Welcome to CodeMaps!
 Gain better control over your software by visualizing the code structure and relationships between classes and methods in your project.

+## Motivation

+I was looking for a graphic tool to help me analyse the dependencies and spot inefficiencies in my Unity game project.
+After one of the ($15/month) Cursor plugins offered little more than another AI chatbox, and another one didn't even start, I decided to give it a go and make one that solves the problem for me.

 ## Quick Start

 ### 1. Run Codemaps container